RasaHQ/rasa/docs/core/run-code-in-custom-actions.rst

 .. note::

     You do not need to install ``rasa`` for your action server.
-    E.g. it is recommended to run Rasa Core in a docker container and create a separate container for your action server.
+    E.g. it is recommended to run Rasa in a docker container and create a separate container for your action server.
 In this separate container, you only need to install ``rasa-sdk``.